cholis04/faq-accordion-card-main/README.md

 ### Continued development

 So far, the radio button can't be unchecked.
 However it can be done if using checkbox , but all accordion elements don't close automatically.
 It is very complicated.
 It may be necessary to have Javascript to manipulate accordion elements.
-What do you think?

 ## Author